Top 10 Chinese Musical Instruments

 Why this concert has such a cultural significance?

-It is not because the director’s performance was so outstanding – he’s an art researcher not a professional musician; nor is it because the piece of music is so enchanting – it’s a simple folk ditty supposedly to be sung by a 6 or 7-year old girl.
+It is not because the director’s performance was so outstanding – he’s an art researcher, not a professional musician; nor is it because the piece of music is so enchanting – it’s a simple folk ditty supposedly to be sung by a 6 or 7-year old girl.

 It is all because of the flute.
-The last time when this very flute was used to play a folk music was more than 8,000 years ago.
+The last time when this very flute was used to play folk music was more than 8,000 years ago.

-Yes, it’s one of the 30 flutes unearthed from an ancient burial site at Jiahu (贾湖) in Wuyang county (舞阳县), Henan province, all of which are made of bones of red-crowned crane.
+Yes, it’s one of the 30 flutes unearthed from an ancient burial site at Jiahu (贾湖) in Wuyang county (舞阳县), Henan province, all of which are made of bones of the red-crowned crane.

-When China entered the era of the Shang Dynasty (1760 BC – 1520 BC), more than 70 different kind of musical instruments were invented, and the instruments were divided into eight categories according to the material used (metal, stone, silk string, bamboo, gourd, clay, leather and wood).
+When China entered the era of the Shang Dynasty (1760 BC – 1520 BC), more than 70 different kinds of musical instruments were invented, and the instruments were divided into eight categories according to the material used (metal, stone, silk string, bamboo, gourd, clay, leather and wood).
 Later, they were further grouped into four classes based on how they are played (blow, beat, pluck or pull).